Patellogastropoda: Distribution

-Representatives of the Patellogastropoda, true limpets, live on the rocky coasts of all oceans.
+Representatives of the true limpets are common inhabitants of rocky shores of all oceans, from tropic to polar regions.

 Habitat

 Some true limpets live throughout the intertidal zone, from the high zone (upper littoral zone) to the shallow subtidal, but other species live in deep sea and their habitat include hydrothermal vents, whalebone (baleen), whale-fall and sulphide seeps.
+A few species are found in brackish habitats, and one possibly extinct species (Potamacmaea fluviatilis) is known from estuaries and tributaries which drain into the Bay of Bengal.

 They attach themselves to the substrate using pedal mucus and a foot.
 They locomote using wave-like muscular contractions of the foot when conditions are suitable for them to graze.
 They can also "clamp down" against the rock surface with very considerable force when necessary, and this ability enables them to remain safely attached, despite the dangerous wave action on exposed rocky shores.
 The ability to clamp down also seals the shell edge against the rock surface, protecting them from desiccation during low tide, despite their being in full sunlight.

 When true limpets are fully clamped down, it is impossible to remove them from the rock using brute force alone, and the limpet will allow itself to be destroyed rather than stop clinging to its rock.
 This survival strategy has led to the limpet being used as a metaphor for obstinacy or stubbornness.